 The ASC McLaren is a variant of the Fox Body Mustang and it just so happens that one of our employees has one that needed a lot of love.
 Ted Vaughn, the owner of the ASC, received the car from his nephew and owner of Late Model Restoration, Shannon Guderian.
 Shannon had owned the car multiple times throughout it's life and eventually passed the car on to Ted who daily drove it for multiple years.
 Due to the abuse that daily driving takes on vehicles and the harsh elements of Texas, the ASC developed rust spots, clear coat peel, and many other damages.
 Rather than let it get any worse, we decided that this was going to be the perfect candidate for our Fox Body restoration project.

-To make this project even better, we are going to keep the whole process a secret from Ted to surprise him with a fully restored ASC McLaren Capri when the project is complete.
-Ted was a part of the tear down as he is expecting that the car is getting a slight refresh, but little does he know what we have in store.
-Follow along as we break down this restoration in a weekly 8 episode video series.
+To make this project even better, we kept the whole process a secret from Ted to surprise him with a fully restored ASC McLaren Capri when the project is complete.
+Ted was a part of the initial tear down and was expecting that the car would get a slight refresh, but little did he know what we had in store....

 In January of 1985, this beautiful Midnight Blue Mercury Capri rolled out of the Michigan assembly plant.
 Unlike other Capris, this one was destined for the American Sunroof Company headquarters to receive their high-end ASC McLaren conversion package.Fast forward to the Fall of 1992, when this car came up for sale wit... more

 The first official stop for the Capri is our super-secret, disclosed location for tear down.
 Disassembly was short, sweet and to the point; and key contributors were of course Shannon, Scott Springer, a few of Shannon’s close friends and even Uncle Ted.
 Yes, Uncle Ted did lend a hand with the tear down.
 This... more